maxbalrog/laser-jitter/README.md

 # Predict spatial laser jitter with NNs

 The package provides with a number of helper classes for time-series data pre-processing and model training/inference.
-Currently supported data classes and models:
+Currently supported data classes and models (find details in [usage notebook](usage.ipynb)):
 1. Temporal
 2. STFT